ARMmbed/mbed-os-5-docs/docs/cont/contributing.md

 You must either write all the code you provide yourself, or have the necessary rights to provide code written by someone else.

-In all cases, whatever license you use, please use an [SPDX license identifier](http://spdx.org/licenses/) to make it easier for users to understand and legally review licenses.
+In all cases, whatever license you use, please use an [SPDX license identifier](http://spdx.org/licenses/) in every source file following the recommendations [here](https://spdx.org/spdx-specification-21-web-version#h.twlc0ztnng3b) to make it easier for users to understand and review licenses.

 #### When to use Apache 2.0